Which amber countries will let in British holidaymakers?

 Spain was formerly flying the banner for no-restrictions entry to British holidaymakers.
 However, following a surge in cases of the Delta virus variant, as of 2 July it has stipulated that UK travellers must present a negative Covid-19 test or proof of vaccination.

-Greece’s current rules state that arrivals from the UK must provide one of the following: proof of a negative Covid-19 PCR test taken within the 72-hour period before arrival into Greece; proof of a negative Covid-19 rapid antigen test taken within the 48-hour period before arrival into Greece; or proof of two Covid-19 vaccinations completed at least 14 days before travel.
+Greece’s current rules state that arrivals from the UK must provide one of the following: proof of a negative Covid-19 PCR test taken within the 72-hour period before arrival into Greece; proof of a negative Covid-19 rapid antigen test taken within the 48-hour period before arrival into Greece; proof of two Covid-19 vaccinations completed at least 14 days before travel; or proof of recovery from Covid-19.
 Travellers with one of the above are exempted from the need to self-isolate on arrival to Greece.

-UK nationals travelling to Croatia must carry evidence of a negative Covid-19 antigen or PCR test result taken up to 48 hours or 72 hours respectively before arrival in Croatia; proof of vaccination; or a certificate of recovery following a positive test result between 11 and 180 days prior.
-Those travelling for tourism purposes are required to hold a valid accommodation booking or proof of property ownership in Croatia.

 The UK has been moved to Cyprus’ Red category, effective 8 July.
 The move means that, while British travellers are still permitted to enter the country quarantine-free, they must submit to another PCR test on arrival, in addition to one 72 hours prior to departure.
 The second test must be paid for by the traveller; it costs €30 at Larnaca airport and €32 at Paphos airport, and the results are available within three hours on the digital platform covid-testcyprus.com.
 Children under 12 are exempt from testing, as are Britons who can prove they’ve had two jabs of the Covid vaccine.